-Presented to a current (or serving within the past year) district coordinator/administrator whose primary focus is on gifted education and who has had a significant and positive impact on the gifted students in his or her district.
+Presented to a current (or serving within the past year) district gifted coordinator/administrator who has had a significant and positive impact on the gifted students in his or her district.

 This international award was created to encourage educational and psychological research studies of potential benefit to gifted and talented children.
-This international competition is open to individuals, educational institutions, and

-Up to three awards are presented to those who have demonstrated excellence in teaching; writing; advocacy; curriculum development; community service in gifted education; juried presentations;
+Up to three awards are presented to those who have demonstrated excellence in teaching and in increasing knowledge about and creating positive classroom and community environments for gifted students.